 Other than those ministries, no group gatherings are being held on our church campus.
-Like the school system, local and state governments, and so many other entities, we will continue to monitor the situation and rely on the expertise of local medical professionals to determine our course of action through May and June.
+Like the school system, local and state governments, and so many other entities, we will continue to monitor the situation and rely on the expertise of local medical professionals to determine our course of action as we head into fall.

 Even when we are not meeting physically, we rely on your gifts and pledges to continue in ministry and mission for the sake of our community and Christ.
 Please give online through our website by clicking here, or text LGFUMC to 73256 to give using your mobile phone.
 You may also mail a check in to our Church Office.

 If you have any questions or concerns, please don’t hesitate to call the Church Office at 706-884-4635 or email us at email@example.com.
 If someone doesn’t answer the office phone immediately, please leave a message and we will return your call as soon as we can.
 For after-hours emergencies, please call (888) 456-1203.

 Your pastors and staff love you, are praying for you, and are here for you.
 During this difficult time, may we be the Church who fearlessly extends God’s loving embrace to our neighbors and community!